Come, share the gifts of God with us,

 Holy Communion at Our Saviour's

-New: As of March 17, we no longer receive a wafer in a cup as we enter the sanctuary.
-Instead, at the time of the sharing of Communion, all are invited to come up the centre aisle to the foot of the chancel steps to receive the bread and the wine/grape juice.
+At the time of the sharing of Communion, all are invited to come up the centre aisle to the foot of the chancel steps to receive the bread and the wine/grape juice.
 Gluten-free wafers are available.
 After taking a glass, please go off to the side and drink.
 There is a receptacle for the used glasses as we go back to our seats via the side aisles.

 If you are unable to come to the front, please tell the usher and the elements will be brought to you.